Fulbright Program for U.S. Students

 Fulbright applicants who are interested in learning critical languages (including all dialects of Arabic, Bahasa Indonesia, Bangla/Bengali, Mandarin Chinese, Gujarati, Hindi, Marathi, Punjabi, Russian, and Urdu, subject to change) may apply for the Critical Language Enhancement Award, which provides support for intensive language study of three to six months prior to the Fulbright experience.

-If you are applying through CC (which is required for undergraduates and optional for alums), you MUST submit your application by the internal deadline.
+If you are applying through CC (which is required for undergraduates and optional for alums), you MUST submit your application by the campus deadline.